Magento vs Shopify

 The feature doesn’t yet work with Shopify’s buy buttons on other websites.

-You can use third-party apps for better results, but having these features included with your Shopify plan is already a considerable advantage.
-Unfortunately, many apps don’t have any built-in multi-currency support at all.
+You can use third-party apps for better results, but including these features with your Shopify plan is already a considerable advantage.

 Free Abandoned Cart Recovery